-9.5 Substance Abuse/Mental Health
+9.5 Substance Use/Mental Health

-The parties agree that the performance or behavioral problems of an employee caused by substance abuse or mental health problems require the Employer to exercise particular sensitivity.
+The parties agree that the performance or behavioral problems of an employee caused by substance use or mental health problems require the Employer to exercise particular sensitivity.
 Moreover, the Employer recognizes the desirability of rehabilitation rather than discipline.
 Notwithstanding the above, the Employer reserves the right to discipline for just cause.
 The Labor-Management Committee shall explore the development of a program in furtherance of this policy.
+See Section 16.5 on Reasonable Accommodations for further guidance.